LibEMG/libemg/docs/source/examples/snake_example/snake.md

 data_set['training_labels'] = train_metadata['classes']
 ```

 Step 4 involves setting up the EMGClassifier for the OnlineClassifier.
-We have chosen an LDA model since we know it works well and is reliable.
+An LDA model was chosen since it is known to work well and is reliable.
+Note that other models could be used here if desired.
 ```Python
 # Step 4: Create the EMG Classifier
 o_classifier = EMGClassifier()
 o_classifier.fit(model="LDA", feature_dictionary=data_set)
 ```

-Finally, in step 5 we train an online EMG classifier and begin streaming predictions.
+Finally, in step 5 an online EMG classifier is trained and begins streaming predictions.
+By default these predictions are streamed at `port:12346` and `ip:'127.0.0.1'`.
 ```Python
 # Step 5: Create online EMG classifier and start classifying.
 self.classifier = OnlineEMGClassifier(o_classifier, WINDOW_SIZE, WINDOW_INCREMENT, self.odh, feature_list)
 self.classifier.run(block=False) # block set to false so it will run in a seperate process.
 ```

 Notice that the online classifier has a window size and window increment option.
 Since the refresh rate of the game is 30 Hz, the minimum increment in time would be $\frac{1000\text{ms}}{30hz}=33 \text{ms}$.
-Anything less than this would result in decisions that would not be leveraged by the game.
+Anything less would result in decisions that would not be leveraged by the game.
 Selecting these values is not trivial and often takes experimentation.
-A smaller increments result in more responsive systems, but this may not be desired.
-A larger window size may result in more accurate predictions but introduces a lag into the system.
+While smaller increments result in more responsive systems, this may not be desired.
+A larger window size may result in more accurate predictions but introduces lag into the system.
 In this example, we select a window size of 0.5s (100 samples for the Myo) and an increment of 0.25s (50 samples for the Myo).
-Since we move the snake 20 pixels for every input, the snake moves a total of 80 pixels in a given second (assuming no decisions are rejected).
+Since we move the snake 20 pixels for every input, the snake moves 80 pixels in a given second (assuming no decisions are rejected).

 ```Python
 WINDOW_SIZE = 100